ctrl-exec - Security Operations

 This pattern allows hooks to go beyond static local accounts: any identity service that can validate a token can be used.
 The hook does not need to maintain its own user database; it delegates to the identity service.

 Token revocation for a compromised service: update the auth hook to reject the service's token.
 If the hook validates against a central service, revoke the token there.
-No ctrl-exec restart is required; the hook's own logic takes effect on the next request.
+No dispatcher restart is required; the hook's own logic takes effect on the next request.

 Auth Hook Security